vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

     setlocal spell

-With this done, upon editing a new `mail` buffer, we can confirm that our filetype plugin was loaded when the filetype was chosen using `:scriptnames`:
+With this done, upon editing a new `mail` buffer, we can check `:scriptnames` to confirm that our filetype plugin was loaded:

     :set filetype=mail
     :scriptnames